Damavand Camp 2 – Base Camp – GosfandSara – Mosque

 Damavand Southern Route

-You may also travel towards Rineh from the routes parallel to Haraz road, which connects Polour village to Rineh town, in order to reach Gosfandsera or Saheb Al-Zaman Mosque (the origin of the ascent of Damavand is from the southern front).
-A city in the province of Mazandaran, Rineh is situated at a height of 2,050 meters.
-It is 100 kilometers from Tehran.
+You may also travel towards Rineh from the routes parallel to Haraz road, which connects Polour village to Rineh town, to reach Gosfandsera or Saheb Al-Zaman Mosque (the origin of the ascent of Damavand is from the southern front).
+A city in the province of Mazandaran, Rineh is situated at a height of 2,100 meters.
+It is 90 kilometres from Tehran.
 The Reineh route must be crossed by climbers coming from Mazandaran in northern Iran who want to ascend Damavand mountain from the southern ridge.

-If you travel from Tehran, you will come to a two-way road on the asphalt road soon after Polour Camp.
+If you travel from Tehran, you will come to a two-way road on asphalt road soon after Polour Camp.
 The southern front can be reached by taking the right road, which has a sign pointing to Reineh, from the direct path, which leads to the Lar Dam lake and the western parking lot.
-You will eventually come to a dirt road with a yellow sign advertising the natural resources of Damavand after traveling for around 5 kilometers.
-Mountaineers can begin their ascent from the southern face at the 3,050-meter Gosfandsera, which is accessible via this 7 km long dirt road.
+You will eventually come to a dirt road with a yellow sign advertising the natural resources of Damavand after travelling for around 5 kilometres.
+Mountaineers can begin their ascent from the southern face at the 3,050-meter Gosfandsera, which is accessible via this 7 km-long dirt road.
 The load can be transported to C3 by a mule.
-4WD vehicles are able to pass on the dirt road.
+4WD vehicles can pass on the dirt road.

 Mount Damavand Hike Trek Climb Ski Tour Guide